Runa457/chocolate_hunter_runa/README.md

   Each path contains series of battles.\
   You can check the amount of chocolate enemies have and the number of enemies.

-+ #### In the battle
++ #### In the battlefield

   She can fight with two types of attack.\
-  Melee type is single-targeted attack.\
+  Melee type costs nothing, but weak.\
-  Magic type is powerful attack.
+  Magic type attack is powerful, but it costs mana.
 It can target single or multiple enemy.

+  When battle is over, chocolates and experiences are gained.
+  The multiplier of the chocolates you get will decrease after every battle sequence.

+  When the boss of stratum is defeated, game will proceed to next stratum, and multiplier is recovered.

++ #### Game over

+  If health goes to zero or lifespan (turns) is over, the game is over.